 Primm: Series round four preview

-The SCORE Las Vegas Terrible's Primm 300 will feature 21 Pro and 2 Sportsman classes for cars and trucks from 15 States, Austria, Canada, Denmark, Germany, and Mexico in Primm, located 45 miles south of Las Vegas at the California border.
+The SCORE Las Vegas Terrible's Primm 300 will feature 21 Pro and 2 Sportsman classes for cars and trucks in Primm, located 45 miles south of Las Vegas at the California border.
 This year's starting grid is expected to reach nearly 125 vehicles.
 Late entries will be accepted up until race morning.

-For the ninth consecutive year, the race is split into two groups with the open wheel, slower truck and VW baja bug classes starting at 6 a.m.
-The featured SCORE Trophy-Truck division, which has 31 entries (second-most in race history) along with the unlimited Class 1 open-wheel desert race cars, which has 20 entries, will start at 1 p.m.
+For the ninth consecutive year, the race will be split into two groups with the open wheel, slower truck and VW baja bug classes starting at 6 a.m.
+The featured SCORE Trophy-Truck division along with the unlimited Class 1 open-wheel desert race cars will start at 1 p.m.
 One vehicle will start every 30 seconds in the elapsed-time race.
 The faster classes will be required to cover four laps of the 68.6-mile loop course to become official finishers within the seven-hour time limit.

-The main pits and start/finish area for the 68.6-mile loop course is located behind Buffalo Bills Resort on the North side of the property.
-The race course, which runs again in a counter-clockwise direction, is virtually the same layout as last year, although weather and use has altered the terrain.
+The main pits and start/finish area for the 68.6-mile loop course will be located behind Buffalo Bills Resort on the North side of the property.
+The race course, which will run again in a counter-clockwise direction, is virtually the same layout as last year, although weather and use has altered the terrain.

 The course will have one designated spectator area, the parking lot behind Buffalo Bill's Resort adjacent to both the Start/Finish line and the straightaway that parallels the eastside of the parking lot.
 Admission is free to the designated spectator area.

-Eleven of last year's 17 class winners in the SCORE Las Vegas Terrible's Primm 300 have entered so far, led by the star-studded 31 SCORE Trophy-Trucks, the marquee SCORE racing division for high-tech, 850-horsepower unlimited production trucks.
+Ten of last year's class winners in the SCORE Las Vegas Terrible's Primm 300 have also entered so far, including seven of last year's top 10, and 11 of the top 15 overall finishers.

-Starting after SCORE Trophy-Truck will be the unlimited Class 1 for open-wheel desert race cars.
+Starting behind the 29 SCORE Trophy-Trucks will be the unlimited Class 1 for open-wheel desert race cars, which has 18 official entries so far.
 In the first 14 years of the SCORE Las Vegas Terrible's Primm 300, SCORE Trophy-Trucks have 10 Overall race wins while Class 1 has four.
 SCORE Trophy-Trucks have won seven straight overall titles.

-Among the entries in Class 1 is the international team of Germany's World Rally Championship veteran Schwarz and Denmark's Christensen, who lives in Escondido, Calif.
-Schwarz/Christensen have teamed up to win Class 1 in this race the last two consecutive years and were third overall last year in their BMW-powered Jimco.
-Driving the second All German Motorsports entry in Class 1, a Jimco-Chevy, will be the veteran WRC team of Germany's Armin Kremer and Austria's Andreas Aigner.
+Among the entries in Class 1 is the international team of Germany's World Rally Championship veteran Armin Schwarz and Denmark's Martin Christensen, who lives in Escondido, Calif.
+Schwarz/Christensen have teamed up to win Class 1 in this race the last two consecutive years.
+They drew the seventh starting slot in Class 1, giving their BMW-powered Jimco No. 107 for this race.
+Driving the second All German Motorsports entry in Class 1, the No. 111 Jimco-Chevy, will be the veteran WRC team of Germany's Armin Kremer and Austria's Andrea Aigner.

 The highly-competitive 2010 SCORE Desert Series has 20 racers separated by just 65 points in the Overall standings after January's 16th SCORE Laughlin Desert Challenge, March's 24th Tecate SCORE San Felipe 250 and June's 42nd Tecate SCORE Baja 500 desert races.